-Three more interesting studies comparing the arm path and function or dysfunction between a position player and pitcher found that pitchers had more shoulder range of motion (ROM) and less scapular upward rotation which is both red flags for more arm injury.
-The studies called, Quantitative assessment of glenohumeral translation in baseball players: a comparison of pitchers versus nonpitching athletes and Shoulder motion and laxity in the professional baseball player, discovered the increased ROM for the pitcher.
+Three more interesting studies comparing the arm path and function or dysfunction between a position player and pitcher found that pitchers had more shoulder range of motion (ROM) and less scapular upward rotation which are both red flags for more arm injury.
+The study called, Quantitative assessment of glenohumeral translation in baseball players: a comparison of pitchers versus nonpitching athletes and Shoulder motion and laxity in professional baseball players discovered increased ROM for the pitcher.

 Bigliani et al examined the range of motion of 148 professional players.
 They reported that the pitchers’ external rotation at 90° of abduction averaged 118° (range, 95°-145°) in the dominant shoulders, whereas the position players’ dominant shoulders aver- aged 108° (range, 80°-125°).3 This finding is similar to the current study’s results (5).

 We reported 110° of external rotation in the pitchers’ throwing arms as compared with 100° of external rotation in the position players’ dominant arms; both studies showed a 10° increase in external rotation of the dominant arms of pitchers versus position play- ers (3).